-Return on Capital Employed (ROCE)
+What is Return on Capital Employed (ROCE)?

-Difference by Formula :
+Difference by Formula

 - ROE = Net Income (Net Profit) ÷ Shareholders Equity Where Net Income is the actual money earned by the company and is taken from the last 12 months.
 Here, Shareholders Equity includes Equity Capital, Reserves & Surplus, and Retained Earnings.

 - ROCE = Earnings Before Interest & Taxes (EBIT) ÷ Total Capital Employed

 Where, EBIT is Operating Profit and Total Capital Employed is the sum of Total Equity (equity share capital, reserves, and surplus and retained earnings) and Total Debt.

 Comparing ROE Vs ROCE Numbers

 While comparing the ROCE and ROE numbers of any company one should always first look at the industry in which the company is involved.
-If the company is involved in a capital-intensive industry, like utilities, infrastructure, telecom, and even baking to certain extent (as they too borrow money from others), then one should focus more on the ROCE number of that company.
-This is so as it is major task to service the debt for such companies.
+If the company is involved in a capital-intensive industry, like utilities, infrastructure, telecom, and even baking to a certain extent (as they too borrow money from others), then one should focus more on the ROCE number of that company.
+This is so as it is a major task to service the debt for such companies.
 Also, while using ROCE and ROE for analyzing companies, it is important to note that we should choose companies in the same sector.